gi8lino/duplicati-healthchecks-notifier/README.md

 # Duplicati Healthchecks Notifier
 Script to add as `run-script-after` in [Duplicati](https://www.duplicati.com).
 It notify [healthchecks](https://healthchecks.io) after running a backup job.<br>
-If the backup was not successfully, it pings to '\fail'
+If the backup was not successfully, it pings '\fail'.<br>

+## How it works
+The Script get a list of all existing Healthchecks checks (see [here](https://healthchecks.io/docs/api/#list-checks)).
+If there is a Healhcheck with the same Name as the Duplicati Job, it notify Healthchecks.

 ## Usage
 `dhn.sh [-u|--url URL] [-t|--token TOKEN] [-jq|--jq-path PATH] [-l|--log-file PATH] [-d|--debug] | [-h|--help] | -v|--version]`